 Building Inspector Jobs in USA with Visa Sponsorship

 Building inspectors examine construction projects for code compliance and safety standards.
-Most H-1B petitions require a bachelor's degree in construction management, civil engineering, or architecture.
+Most H-1B visa petitions require a bachelor's degree in construction management, civil engineering, or architecture.
 USCIS considers this a specialty occupation when the role involves complex structural analysis, building code interpretation, or engineering calculations rather than routine inspections.
 For detailed occupation requirements, see the O*NET profile.

 See All Building Inspector Jobs